Welcome to your fish and wildlife lands!

 Purpose and organization of the plan

 The purpose of the management plan is to guide management activities, including conservation and recreation, occurring on the Scatter Creek Wildlife Area for the next 10 years.
 Management goals, objectives, and performance measures are defined in the plan and are consistent with WDFW’s mission, strategic plan, and requirements associated with the funds used to purchase the wildlife areas.
 The plan provides a clear vision of how these lands are managed to a variety of audiences, including WDFW staff members and the public.
 Actions in the plan are dependent on available budget.
-Budget reductions made during the life of this plan may delay implementation of some actions.
+Budget and staffing changes made during the life of this plan may delay or expedite implementation of some actions.

 The plan is organized into four parts.
 Part I provides an overview of the wildlife area and associated units including size, location, purpose, and other features.
 It also includes success stories, which showcase conservation, restoration, and partnerships with volunteers.

 Parts II and III cover the wildlife area in more depth, including information to guide management activities and document the history, land ownership, stewardship, and recreation activities.
 Part II concludes with goals and objectives for the planning area, summarizing the priority actions, owners, and timelines for implementation.
 This section of the plan is reviewed and updated every two years.

 Part III focuses on species and habitat management.
 It also describes the physical setting, such as soils, geology, hydrology and climate, as well as the effects of climate change.
 This section also describes the importance of the wildlife area as habitat for native game and non-game species.

 Part IV is a compendium of appendices that include resources to support different areas of the plan, including species and habitat information, weed and forest management, fire response, research, and other studies.